ReproNim/reproman/README.md

 # Status

-ReproMan is under initial rapid development to establish core functionality.
+ReproMan is under rapid development.
 While the code base is still growing the focus is increasingly shifting towards robust and safe operation with a sensible API.
 There has been no major public release yet, as organization and configuration are still subject of